fiveohhh/xodocs/source/exosite_introduction.rst

     Device
         Represented by a node in the One Platform tree.

+    Node
+        A node is a leaf element on the One Platform tree.
+See :ref:`my-reference-label` for more information.

     Datasource
-        A device can have zero, or many , datasources attached to it.
+        A datasource is a node on the One Platform tree.
+They are used to store time-series data.
+A device can have zero, or many, datasources underneath it.

     CIK
         A 40 character hexadecimal string that is used to authenticate as a